serverless/components/README.md

 ## Programatic Usage

-You can use any of the above components programatically, while at the same time creating your own higher level component.
+You can use any component programatically, while at the same time creating your own higher level component.
 All you need to do is:

 Install `@serverless/components` as a local dependency.